jaclynmariefrench/Leonids-Toys/README.md

 # Leonids-Toys

-Helping Leonid out with his toy store, while also learning some basic JS funtionality. 🧸🚂🪁
+Helping Leonid out with his toy store, while also learning some basic JS functionality. 🧸🚂🪁